wavefrontHQ/docs/integrations/adm.md

 ### Verification

 1. You can use the curl command to verify the output.
-For example:{% raw %}
+For example:{% raw %}
 ```
 curl -X GET --header "Accept: application/json" --header "Authorization: YOUR_API_TOKEN" "https://adm.wavefront.com/api/v1/query?c=<cluster>&q=<encoded_query>"
 ```